jasonqiu98/goctl-env-starter/README.md

 goctl env check -i -f -v
 ```

 4. Note that in the current setting, only the port 8081 is exposed to outside the Docker container.
-You can make changes on the ports you want to expose in the `Dockerfile` (and also the `create.sh`).
+You can make changes on the ports you want to expose in the `Dockerfile` (and also the `create.sh`) under the folder `goctl-env`.

 ## [Optional] Install `goctl`, `protoc` and `protoc-gen-go` locally